-Foodie Tip: Some of the best street food can be found in Ballaro and La Vucceria.
+Foodie Tip: Some of the best street food can be found in Ballaro and La Vucciria.
 There are however an equal amount of tourist traps that have sprung up over the years.
 Time & budget permitting invest in a knowledgeable local guide to help you navigate in the direction of top-notch food stalls.

 9. Meander around the Historical Center

 At first glance, navigating the Historical Centre of Palermo should be a piece of cake.
-As it is seemingly organized around two straight, perpendicular roads intersecting at Quatro Canti forming four distinct sections (the historical neighborhoods of Palermo).
+As it is seemingly organized around two straight, perpendicular roads intersecting at Quattro Canti forming four distinct sections (the historical neighborhoods of Palermo).
 Reality however is rarely that simple